ramjeesaradi/datagol-bridge/README.md

 runs the `bebity/linkedin-jobs-scraper` actor for each job title and location listed in `src/scraperInput.js`, filters out postings from companies listed in `src/excludedCompanies.js` and posts the remaining jobs to DataGOL using HTTP requests.
-Scraper runs for all title/location pairs are executed in parallel and results are forwarded as soon as each run finishes.
+Scraper runs for all title/location pairs are executed in batches of 24 in parallel due to the platform's concurrent run limit, and results are forwarded as soon as each batch finishes.
-Each LinkedIn scraper run is started with only 256&nbsp;MB of memory and will be aborted if it runs longer than 3600&nbsp;seconds (60&nbsp;minutes).
+Each LinkedIn scraper run is started with only 256&nbsp;MB of memory and will be aborted if it runs longer than 600&nbsp;seconds (10&nbsp;minutes by default).
+When scheduling this actor, set its run timeout to at least the scraper timeout multiplied by the number of batches plus 120&nbsp;seconds so the bridge has enough time to finish.

 ## Usage